memberspotde/coding-challenge-swe/README.md

 ### Notes

 Strict Mode: TypeScript's strict mode is enabled to ensure comprehensive type-checking and reduce runtime errors.
-This includes options like strictNullChecks, noImplicitAny, and strictPropertyInitialization.

-Performance: The application is designed to be functional and visually appealing, with performance considerations taken into account.
-Feedback on optimization and best practices is appreciated.

-Time Constraints: Due to time limitations, the setup is currently quite basic, and there hasn't been much focus on advanced styling.
-The primary goal was to demonstrate core functionalities and design principles.
-Future improvements could include enhanced styling and more advanced features.
+Performance: The application was designed with functionality and user experience in mind.
+Due to time constraints, the setup is quite basic, and there has been limited focus on advanced styling.
+Future work could enhance the styling and introduce more features.